-For those looking ahead to law school, Lewis & Clark is a perfect fit.
-The skills we teach all our students—critical and creative thinking, analytical reasoning, and persuasive communication—are the skills you’ll need to succeed throughout law school and your career.
+An undergraduate degree from Lewis & Clark is excellent preparation for those looking ahead to law school.
+The skills we teach all our students—critical and creative thinking, analytical reasoning, and persuasive communication—are the skills you’ll need to succeed during law school and throughout your career.

 Recent graduates of Lewis & Clark College have pursued legal education at Lewis & Clark’s own nationally recognized law school as well as at institutions such as Duke, the University of California at Berkeley, Boston College, Emory, Cornell, Georgetown, Harvard, and Tulane.

 Students interested in law school participate in a wide variety of cocurricular programs at Lewis & Clark, including

 - Our nationally ranked speech and debate team